 Attention: Here, you are selecting the language for the installation process.
 The language you select will be installed as the default language for AVG user interface, together with English that is installed automatically.
-If you want to have installed other additional languages for the user interface, please define them within the setup dialog Custom Options.
+If you want to have installed other additional languages for the user interface, please define them within one of the following setup dialogs named Custom Options.